garth-c/regression/README.md

 An example output is shown below.
 After reviewing all of the categorical combinations, there were no highly correlated categorical values to be concerned with.

 <img width="313" alt="image" src="https://github.com/garth-c/regression/assets/138831938/1b1e7b1b-72d0-492c-a975-5ec3af92a0ca">

 Next, I will compare the numeric predictors to the categorical predictors to see if there are any highly correlation combinations.
 If there are any significant correlations, I will test the power of the output and then evaluate the effect size to determine if a removal should be made.
 The idea is to compare the means and mean ranks of the numeric values over the groups in the categoricals to see if there are any significant differences which indicate the a strong correlation.

-After reviewing all combinations of the numeric to categorical values, the only combination with a significant correlation was bmi over region.
+After reviewing all combinations of the numeric to categorical values, the only combination with a significant correlation was bmi over region which is shown below.
 The first part is a visual inspection for any obvious signs of a difference.
-In this specific example, there is definitely visual differences in bmi between the regions.
+In this specific example, there are definitely visual differences in bmi between the regions.

 ```
 ###~~~